 Chemical Engineering Degree

-As the name implies chemical engineering is the practical application of chemistry.
-This type of engineering degree includes developing technology or machinery that solves problems by utilizing chemical reactions.
+As the name implies Chemical Engineering is the practical application of chemistry.
+This type of engineering degree involves technology that utilizes chemical reactions to solve problems.

 Computer Engineering Degree

 Another industry that continues to expand is of course the IT industry.
 This involves both computer sciences and electrical engineering.

 Successful graduates may find themselves in Telecommunications and Software development and manufacturing.

 This type of degree has good future potential as most industries rely on information technology.

 An Electrical Engineering Degree involves the study of energy.
 Energy comes in various forms such as electrical, hydro and natural sources such as wind and solar energy.
 An Electrical Engineer develops technologies to assist with the practical application of such energies.